alonsoir/spring-mvc_webflow_hibernate_security/README.md

 create database with proper name, update hibernate.properties with user, pass and url, then launch mvn clean install tomcat7:run you should see login form in http://localhost:8080/SpringMVC/login.

-Next is to update user and roles on database, so you may modify
+Next is to update user and roles on database, so you may modify security.sql for your convenience and launch the sentence using something like pgAdmin or phpmyadmin.
+Next you can login on system.
+You can save data, iterate over the flow, generate a document using a jaspersoft tecnologies, then you can see the flow and see in a cool table a resume of generated data, included a link in order to see generated document. thats all for now, enjoy and have fun!

+If you need some help, keep me in touch